Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: Multimodal Model

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#9:} The dish in the picture is called "Bratwurst mit Sauerkraut" in German. \known{Bratwurst} is a type of German sausage, and Sauerkraut is a fermented cabbage dish.
 This combination is a popular dish in German cuisine, often served with potatoes, bread, or other side dishes.

-\faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#10:} The dish in the picture is called "Bratwurst mit Rotkohl" in German. \known{Bratwurst} is a type of sausage, and Rotkohl is red cabbage, which is often served with it as a side dish.
-The combination of sausages and red cabbage is a classic German dish, particularly enjoyed during the winter season.
+\faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#10:} The dish in the picture is called "Bratwurst mit Rotkohl" in German. \known{Bratwurst} is a type of sausage, and Rotkohl is red cabbage, which is often served with it as a side dish...

 \end{tcolorbox}